zxcvbn-ts/zxcvbn/docs/guide/migration/README.md

 # Migration

+## `zxcvbn-ts 1.2.x` to `zxcvbn-ts 2.x.x`

+To fix the typing for async and non async matcher we separated the matcher into two functions.
+The non async original will be kept as `zxcvbn` and the async function will be named to `zxcvbnAsync`.
+If you try to use an async matcher with the original function name it will throw an error.
+This means if you don't have any async matcher in use you don't have to do anything.
+Maybe you can fix some types that were broken.
+If you are using async matcher you need to move from `zxcvbn` to `zxcvnAsync`.

+There is a new option for levenshtein calculation which can be activated to be stricter with the dictionary matcher.

 ## `zxcvbn-ts 0.3.x` to `zxcvbn-ts 1.x.x`

 To decrease the bundle size of the core package the keyboard layout are now optional and can be customized.